'I ain't going home': John Wall's dagger 3 beats Celtics, forces Game 7

 [Follow Ball Don’t Lie on social media: Twitter | Instagram | Facebook | Tumblr]

 The All-Star point guard drained a game-winning pull-up 3-pointer with 3.5 seconds left on Friday night to deliver the Wizards a 92-91 win in a do-or-die Game 6 in Washington, D.C.
-After six hard-fought games full of haymaker runs and physicality, the Celtics and Wizards will play a winner-take-all Game 7 on Monday for the right to face the Cleveland Cavaliers in the Eastern Conference finals.
+After six hard-fought games full of haymaker runs and physicality, the Celtics and Wizards will play a winner-take-all Game 7 on Monday for the right to face the Cleveland Cavaliers in the Eastern Conference finals starting next Wednesday.

+The cold-blooded dagger capped a remarkable in-game turnaround for Wall.
+Eager to make amends after Washington’s dismal performance in a Game 5 blowout, the Wizards star came out of the gate with his foot on the gas, racing at the rim 100 miles per hour seemingly every time he touched the ball.
+Unfortunately, many of those drives produced contested shots in the teeth of the Celtics’ defense, resulting in misses, which led to transition opportunities on which Boston capitalized a ton, registering 17 fast-break points to Washington’s eight.

+But after entering intermission with just three points on 1-for-9 shooting and failing to notch an assist in the second quarter, Wall came alive in the third, scoring 13 points in the period to help keep the Wizards within three, 69-66, heading into the fourth quarter.
+Then, he teamed with shooting guard Bradley Beal — Washington’s primary offensive weapon all night, in his best performance of the playoffs — to score or assist on all 26 Wizards points in the final frame.
+That includes the game-winner, which, according to ESPN Stats and Information, was “the first game-tying or go-ahead 3-point field goal in the final 10 seconds of an elimination game since Ray Allen against the Spurs in Game 6 of the 2013 Finals for the Heat.”

+Boston guard Avery Bradley carried over his strong play from Game 5, scoring 27 points on 10-for-18 shooting with four steals, three rebounds and an assist.
+Ditto for center Al Horford, who added 20 points on 8-for-12 shooting with six boards, three dimes, a block and great back-line defense in his 37 minutes.

+As has been the case since his 53-point explosion in Game 2, Thomas struggled to find consistency on his shot, going 8-for-24 from the floor.
+But he made plays for others, got to the foul line and was nails late, scoring 10 of his 27 points in the fourth quarter to put Boston within striking distance of scoring the first road victory of the season series between these two teams.

-Washington trailed by five after Celtics All-Star Isaiah Thomas knocked down back-to-back shots — an 18-foot stepback along the baseline over the outstretched arm of Markieff Morris, and a 25-foot pull-up bomb after a Wall miss — with 1:34 remaining.
+Washington trailed by five, 87-82, after Thomas knocked down back-to-back shots — an 18-foot stepback along the baseline over the outstretched arm of Morris, and a 25-foot pull-up bomb after a Wall miss — with 1:34 remaining.
+And after a lengthy replay review determined that Marcus Smart had stationed himself in front of a driving Wall in time to earn a charging call rather than commit a blocking foul, the Celtics had the ball and a five-point lead with 1:24 to go.
 The Wizards had one last kick in them, though.

+The Wizards aggressively swarmed Thomas one dribble past half-court, with both Wall and Morris tracking him as he dribbled from the right side of the floor to the left.
+With 16 seconds still left on the shot clock, Thomas picked up his dribble and tried to throw a pass; the ball fell to ground with no Celtic near it, and bounced right into the hands of Gortat, who quickly redirected to Beal.

+Beal, who had shot brilliantly inside the 3-point arc on Friday but continued his postseason-long struggles beyond, dribbled it up the court, then stepped behind a Gortat screen on Bradley to rise up and knock down his first 3 of the game with 1:09 to go to get the Wiz back within two.

+“They went all out and trapped me,” Thomas said during his post-game press conference.
+“I mean, I had nowhere to go.
+I’ve got to be better in that situation.
+They did a really good job of doing that.
+They trapped me.
+They took away the next pass, as well.
+They hadn’t really been doing that all game, and we weren’t alert.
+Well, I wasn’t alert, as well.
+So that’s definitely on me.”

-Bradley Beal, who had been Washington’s primary offensive weapon all night but had continued his postseason-long struggles from beyond the arc, knocked down his first 3 of the game with 1:09 to go to get the Wiz back within two.
-Then Wall made his presence felt on both ends, using his length and quickness to hound Thomas and block his shot with 47 seconds left before racing out in transition, pedal-to-the-metal, and drawing a foul at the rim that gave him two free throws.
+Next, Wall made his presence felt.
+First, he used his length and quickness to hound Thomas and block his shot with 47 seconds left.
+Then, he raced out in transition, pedal-to-the-metal, and drawing a foul at the rim that gave him two free throws.
 He hit both to tie it up at 87.

 After four quarters marked mostly by offensive inefficiency and struggling shooting — entering the final 90 seconds, Boston was shooting 40 percent from the floor and Washington 41 percent, with the Wiz just 3-for-22 from long distance — down the stretch, with a conference finals berth on the line, suddenly nobody could miss.

-Coming out of a Celtics timeout, Boston guard Avery Bradley splashed through a baseline jumper for an 89-87 lead with 39 ticks left.
-Rather than calling timeout to set up, though, Wizards coach Scott Brooks let his team push, resulting in the diminutive Thomas guarding Beal, who charged to the rim for a short runner that banked off glass and through for an 89-all tie.
+Coming out of a Celtics timeout, Boston’s Bradley splashed a baseline jumper for an 89-87 lead with 39 ticks left.
+Rather than calling timeout to set up, though, Wizards coach Scott Brooks let his team go, resulting in the diminutive Thomas guarding Beal, who charged to the rim for a short runner that banked off glass and through for an 89-all tie.
+Moreover, Celtics defender Bradley didn’t pressure the ball on Washington’s inbounds play, allowing Wall to “walk the dog” — let the ball roll before making contact with it to start the game clock — to preserve some precious seconds that meant, after Beal’s bucket with 28.7 seconds left, the Wizards would still have a 2-for-1 opportunity to answer in the event the Celtics scored.

+#Celtics treated that WSH possession with Beal tying bucket like they were ahead two possessions, not one.
+No ball pressure.

 Again, Brad Stevens called timeout; again, the Celtics executed.
-Thomas and center Al Horford ran a side pick-and-roll that allowed the point guard to get into the middle of the floor, draw two defenders, and kick out to Horford, who had popped free along the baseline:
+Thomas and Horford ran a side pick-and-roll that allowed the point guard to get into the middle of the floor, draw two defenders, and kick out to Horford, who had popped free along the baseline:

 I’m not so sure he intended to put his jumper high off the glass, but whether he called bank or not, it went down, giving the Celtics a 91-89 edge and forcing a Washington timeout with 7.7 ticks left.